Certora/Documentation/docs/cvl/expr.md

 ### Hashing

-Many contracts employ hashing in order to create `mapping` keys from more complex data structures.
-A native hashing function in Solidity is `keccak256`.
-We expose `keccak256` in CVL, in order to be able to create such mapping keys directly in CVL.
-The alternative to using the CVL built-in for `keccak256` is to use pre-existing functionality from the contract, or creating a dedicated harness function, which is usually undesirable from both usability and Prover performance perspectives.
+CVL allows to use Solidity's `keccak256` hashing function directly in spec.
+Below are two usage examples: one using a `bytes` array, another using primitives.
+As `bytes32` is the return type of `keccak256` and is a primitive type, calls to `keccak256` can be nested.

-Currently, only the `keccak256` hash is supported in CVL as a built-in.
+(Currently, only the `keccak256` hash is supported in CVL as a built-in.)

 #### Example